 We are open weekdays from 8AM to 4:30PM on the phones or to walk-in traffic.
 Save a trip!
 Use our self-service options on this website to pay your taxes or make a phone or video appointment at your convenience.

-To help vehicle owners, the Fairfax County Board of Supervisors approved 15% tax relief for personal property taxes as part of their FY 2023 budget markup.
+To help vehicle owners, the Fairfax County Board of Supervisors approvee 10% tax relief for personal property taxes as part of their FY 2024 Adopted budget.
 Here are some frequently asked questions and answers:

 The COVID-19 pandemic has impacted worldwide supply chains and manufacturing of technological components.
 As a result, automobile manufacturers are producing new inventory at a lower rate, and fewer people are selling their old vehicles.
 The reduced supply combined with high consumer demand have caused vehicle values to soar.

 Many classifications of vehicles in Fairfax County have historically been assessed at 100% of the clean trade-in value stated in the National Automobile Dealers Association (NADA) pricing guide published by J.D.
 Power as of January 1 each year, in accordance with Virginia Code Section 58.1-3503(A).

 Vehicles will be assessed at only 90% of their assessed market value rather than the normal 100%.
 This will result in a reduction in the assessed vehicle values and vehicle tax bills and provide relief to taxpayers and mitigate the otherwise unprecedented projected increases in vehicle taxes.

 Yes, the 10% reduction will only be for Tax Year 2023 (Fiscal Year 2024) beginning January 1, 2023 and ending December 31, 2023.